 For people who have a known cause of their nighttime shivering or sweating, the treatment should focus on the underlying condition.
 If you are unsure of the cause of your nighttime shivers or sweats, try taking the following steps to see if they help.

 - Adjust your bedroom temperature: Evidence suggests that the optimal room temperature for sleep is around 65 degrees Fahrenheit.
 Each person’s temperature needs are different, though, so it could help to see whether increasing or decreasing the temperature of your room helps relieve your nighttime shivering or sweating.
-Also consider your mattress and bedding which can impact body temperature throughout the night.
+Also consider whether you have the best mattress and bedding for temperature regulation, as these are things that can impact body temperature throughout the night.

 - Experiment with layers: If you are shivering at night, try adding more layers of clothing, including socks, or blankets.
 If you are sweating, remove layers and wear loose, breathable clothing to bed.